Skip to main content

 Determinism

-This plugin is deterministic in all variants, even the faster variant.
-Determinism here means that if the exact same initial conditions are met, the simulation will be exactly the same.
+This plugin is deterministic in all variants, even the faster variant (parallel).
+Determinism in this context means that if the exact same initial conditions are met, the Physics State will be exactly the same.

 Re-running a deterministic simulation